 Fortunately, a new approach to integrated IoT device management allows Microsoft to standardize the process, introducing new efficiencies, seamless innovation, and positive outcomes for employees.
-The Digital Integration Platform (DIP) accepts inputs from all IoT devices and exposes data in a uniform way, making it possible to support IoT-driven employee experiences at scale.
+The Digital Integration Platform (DIP) collects, processes, and shares inputs from all IoT devices and exposes necessary data in a uniform way, making it possible to support IoT-driven employee experiences at scale.

 What IoT means for employee experience

 Based on this activity, a light turns on.
-Elsewhere, a kiosk displaying a digital twin of the floorplan marks the room as “in use.”
+Elsewhere, a kiosk marks the room as “in use.”
 Simultaneously, a colleague looking to reserve a workspace checks for vacancies from a mobile app and sees which conference rooms are currently available.

-This network of sensors, services, and systems working in unison showcases some of the ways Microsoft uses IoT devices to create world-class environments.
-Microsoft Digital, the organization that powers, protects, and transforms Microsoft, aims to shift more of its physical spaces into smart buildings; workplaces that combine IoT devices, automation, and the latest in cloud technology to enable modernization.
+This ecosystem of sensors, services, and systems working in unison showcases some of the ways Microsoft uses IoT devices to create world-class environments.
+Microsoft Digital, the organization that powers, protects, and transforms Microsoft, aims to evolve more of its physical spaces into smart buildings: workplaces that combine IoT devices, automation, and the latest in cloud technology to enable modernization.
 Each connected innovation enhances the various user experiences, giving beneficiaries optimal conditions to stay productive.

 Finding the right experiences for IoT

 IoT-driven employee experience, like finding the nearest open workspace, is built on a wide array of sensors, devices, and services, all tied to a specific benefit or outcome.
-Wayfinding is one of many IoT-driven experiences Microsoft relies on to solve a user problem or makes life easier.
+Wayfinding is one of many IoT-driven experiences Microsoft relies on to solve user problems or to simply make life easier for users.
 Productivity, movement, wellness, access—all these pillars are supported by IoT solutions.
 Microsoft’s Global Workplace Services team (GWS) and Microsoft Digital have a tight partnership to determine which IoT devices are needed to improve building operations and user productivity.
 By encouraging this dialogue, the company is able to design outcomes that can be supported by IoT.
-To get there, GWS conducts surveys, interviews, and research to match pain points to a solution.
+To get there, we conduct surveys, interviews, and research to match pain points to a solution.